cfengine/documentation/enterprise-cfengine-guide/install-get-started.markdown

 Consider enabling the built-in version control of your policies as described in
-[Version control and Configuration Policy][Best practices#Version control and Configuration Policy]
+[Version control and configuration policy][Best practices#Version control and configuration policy]

 Whether you do or not, please put your policies in some kind of backed-up VCS.
 Losing work because of "fat fingering" `rm` commands is